pmuanza/quiz2/README.md

-first i had only one light on then I change the code
+first i had only one light on then I change the code,